damarvijis/damarvijis/README.md

 ## 🌟 Frontend Developer | Enthusiastic Learner 🌟

 Hello!
-I'm a highly motivated frontend developer with a strong passion for the technology industry, especially mobile and web development.
+I'm a highly motivated Frontend Developer with a strong passion for the technology industry, especially mobile and web development.
 I love working with logical processes and creating functional, innovative solutions through my code.

 I thrive on learning new technologies and continuously improving my skills.
 I'm eager to contribute to the success of the team and grow professionally within the company.